 The kit comprises :

 – 1.5″ (38.2mm) pole coupler which fits the Starlink mounting pole.
 Zinc plated (but decent quality) and supplied with stainless bolts and stainless Nyloc nuts.

 It will actually clamp down to the 35.8mm diameter of the (thinner) lower section of the Starlink pole and even just using that 60mm end of the pole will still be far stronger than Starlink’s pole adapter.
 However, if it was me, I’d be going further up the pole (to maximise the strength of the install), up to just before the point where the cable exits and then packing out the end of the slimmer 35.8mm section to approx 40mm diameter so the coupler then compresses it to a perfect fit.

 – Extra heavy duty 6ft x 1.5 inch x 1.6mm (16G) straight alloy pole for maximum strength and minimum movement of the Starlink dish.

-– Eight stainless steel (A2) wall bolts and washers with universal plugs.
+– Eight (or four with single brackets) stainless steel (A2) wall bolts and washers with universal plugs.

 – Box of 100 black 7mm clips

 – Screw eye (see safe use of a ladder)